PowerSnail/PowerSnail.github.io/content/recipes/2022-02-02-chinese-caramel-color.md

 ![Syrup turning red](/images/chinese-caramel/caramel-5.jpg "# 420C00 Brick Red")

 When the syrup turns #420C00 (brick-red), pour 400 grams of boiling water into the pot to stop the cooking.
 Be careful: some violent splattering is to be expected.
+Give the solution a few more rounds of stirring to ensure that it is even.

 ![Syrup diluted with water](/images/chinese-caramel/caramel-6.jpg "Pour water in to the pot")

-Keep stirring, until the solution is even.

 ## Finalizing